Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial Neurons: Introduction

-A wide variety of functions have been used as activation functions in neural networks since their inception \cite{dubey2021comprehensive}.
-At the start of ANN research, the identity function was used as the activation function resulting in a neuron capable of solving linear regression and classification problems \cite{nwankpa2018activation}.
+At the start of ANN research, the identity function was used as the activation function resulting in a ANNs capable of only solving linear regression and classification problems \cite{nwankpa2018activation}.
 The output of a single linear neuron or its activation is given by $a = g(z) = z = w^T x+b$.
 Thus a linear neuron uses an affine function to predict its output from its inputs.
-Linear neurons can be trained with Stochastic Gradient Descent (SGD) \cite{bottou2012stochastic}.
-Due to its popularity and rich history, the SGD update rule for a linear neuron is referred to by many well-known names such as the ADALINE rule, Windrow-Hoff rule, or Delta rule.
-The linear (identity) activation is biologically inspired by the increase of a biological neuron output with its weighted input currents.
+Stochastic Gradient Descent (SGD) \cite{bottou2012stochastic} can be used to effectively trains linear neurons.
+Due to its popularity and rich history, the SGD update rule for a linear neuron is referred to by many well-known names, such as the ADALINE rule, Windrow-Hoff rule, or Delta rule.
+The linear (identity) activation was inspired by biological neurons that produce linearly increasing output with increasing net input.
 The composition of any finite number of linear functions is a linear function.
 Hence, a multilayer network of linear neurons has the same representative power as a single layer of linear neurons.
 The problem of fitting an affine function to data was well-studied before the advent of neural networks, and networks composed of linear neurons are equivalent to linear regression models.

-The outputs of biological neurons are observed to saturate for inputs beyond a certain threshold; hence sigmoidal neurons were introduced to capture this behavior \cite{apicella2021survey}.
+The outputs of many types of biological neurons show saturation for inputs beyond a certain threshold; hence sigmoidal neurons were introduced to capture this behavior \cite{apicella2021survey}.
 Logistic-sigmoidal and tan-sigmoidal neurons capture the saturating nature of biological neurons \cite{nwankpa2018activation}.
-Tan-sigmoidal neurons outperform Logistic-sigmoidal neurons since logistic-sigmoid always produces positive outputs.
-The positive outputs can get combined to large positive values saturating the next layer of neurons.
-In general, activation functions that output symmetrically positive and negative values reduce saturation and hence alleviate the vanishing gradient problem in deep neural networks \cite{apicella2021survey}.
+Tan-sigmoidal neurons are known to outperform Logistic-sigmoidal neurons since logistic-sigmoid always produce positive outputs.
+These positive outputs can get combined to large positive values saturating the next layer of neurons.
+In general, activation functions that output symmetrically positive and negative values reduce saturation and alleviate the vanishing gradient problem in deep neural networks \cite{apicella2021survey}.